 This course is an overview of the organizations that govern sport.
 Organizations to be included in the discussion are High School athletic associations, NCAA, and the USOC.
 The course will emphasize organizational and policy development as well as ethical decision making.

-Upon completing my Masters degree, I began my professional career at Eastern Nazarene College where I served as a faculty member and Head Athletic Trainer for 20 years.
-My service experience includes working as an athletic trainer for the Colorado Springs Olympic Training Center, the Pan Am Games, the Olympic Games, the US Figure Skating Championships and the Boston Marathon.
-I also served for many years as a Drug Control Officer for USADA and WADA.
-These experiences have provided great insight into national and international sporting events.
+Dr. Goodman writes: “Upon completing my master's degree, I began my career as a faculty member and Head Athletic Trainer at Eastern Nazarene College.
+My professional service experience includes working as an athletic trainer for the Colorado Springs Olympic Training Center, the Pan Am Games, the Olympic Games, the US Figure Skating Championships, and the Boston Marathon.
+Additionally, I served as a Drug Control Officer for USADA for many years.
+Through these experiences, I have gained valuable insight into national and international sports administration.”

 Enrolling at SNU is a simple process.
 With rolling start dates, there’s no need to wait months at a time to begin your educational journey.
 Once you have earned your bachelor’s degree from an accredited university, take the following steps: